 Medical Laboratory Technician

-Rice County District Hospital is seeking a full-time Medical Laboratory Technologist (MLT).
+Rice County District Hospital is seeking a part-time or full-time Medical Laboratory Technologist (MLT).
 Qualified candidates will have a Medical Laboratory Technician Degree.
 Newly graduated individuals are encouraged to apply.
 No experience is required.

 Excellent benefits package available.